The Purpose of a Budget and 11 Reasons Why You Need One

 Using a budget gives you a solid grasp of how much you need to save in your emergency fund.
 It also provides a plan for putting money into your emergency fund until you reach your goal.

-A Budget Gets You Out of Debt Faster and Keeps You Out of Debt
+A Budget Gets You Out of Debt Faster and Keeps You Out

 Nothing ruins your financial future faster than bad debt.
 By bad debt, I mean debt you take on to buy things that are quickly used up, rapidly lose their value, or do not generate any long-term income or profit.